iiasa/message_ix/doc/reporting.rst

       ~ixmp.reporting.computations.store_ts
       ~ixmp.reporting.computations.update_scenario

-   …and by :mod:`genno.computation` and its compatibility modules.
+   …and by :mod:`genno.computations` and its compatibility modules.
 See the package documentation for details.

    .. autosummary::
       ~genno.compat.plotnine.Plot